tyc/successfulunittest/manuscript/Let_Get_Testing.md

     req_PWM8: The PWM driver shall not consume more than 1KByte of code space.
     req_PWM9: The PWM driver shall not consume more than 5% of its allocate time slot.

 This set of requirements are only developed to show the benefit of unit tests.
-Some of the may not actually work in a real world software stack.
+Some of the requirements may not actually work in a real world software stack.

 Looking closer at the requirements, the majority of them can be implemented in the manager.
-The frees up the implementation of the device driver from any requirements.
-However, it is should keep the basic software engineering practice such as keeping it as lean as possible, and also as simple as possible.
+This frees up the implementation of the device driver from any requirements.
+However, it is should be designed using the good software engineering practice such as keeping it as lean as possible, and also as simple as possible.

 `req_PWM8` and `req_PWM9` are not functional requirements, so it can not be tested during the unit tests.
 Furthermore, it is highly dependent on platform it is deployed upon, and the compiler used.